hzqst/MetaHookSv/README.md

 Use a separate account to play Sven Co-op if you still worry about VAC ban wave.
 Sven Co-op is a free game.

+## One Click Installation

+1. Download from (GitHub Release)[https://github.com/hzqst/MetaHookSv/releases], then unzip it.

+2. Run `install-to-SvenCoop.bat`

+3. Launch game from shortcut `MetaHook for SvenCoop` or `\SteamLibrary\steamapps\common\Sven Co-op\svencoop.exe`

+* Other games follow the same instruction.

+* You should have your Steam running otherwise the [SteamAppsLocation](SteamAppsLocation/README.md) will probably not going to find GameInstallDir.

 ## Manual Installation

-1. git pull https://github.com/hzqst/MetaHookSv or download from https://github.com/hzqst/MetaHookSv/archive/main.zip
+1. Download from (GitHub Release)[https://github.com/hzqst/MetaHookSv/releases], then unzip it.

-2. All required executable and resource files are in `Build` folder, pick [whatever resource you want](Build/README.md) and copy them to `\SteamLibrary\steamapps\common\Sven Co-op\`.
+2. All required executable and resource files are in `Build` folder, pick [whatever you want](Build/README.md) and copy them to `\SteamLibrary\steamapps\common\Sven Co-op\`.

 3. (Optional) Rename `\SteamLibrary\steamapps\common\Sven Co-op\svencoop\metahook\configs\plugins_svencoop.lst` to `plugins.lst`